DecisionsDev/odm-docker-kubernetes/eks/README.md

 Find more information about ALB here https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html

 The following steps allow you to create the ALB.
-You need to follow this [userguide](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html#w243aac23b7c17c10b3b1)
+Follow this [documentation](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html#w243aac23b7c17c10b3b1)

 - Create an IAM OIDC provider and associate it with your cluster.

-- Create an IAM policy called ALBIngressControllerIAMPolicy for the ALB Ingress Controller pod
+- Create an IAM policy called `ALBIngressControllerIAMPolicy` for the ALB Ingress Controller pod.

-- Create a Kubernetes service account named alb-ingress-controller in the kube-system namespace, a cluster role, and a cluster role binding for the ALB Ingress Controller.
-Refer to the documentation for the cmd to use.
+- Create a Kubernetes service account named `alb-ingress-controller` in the kube-system namespace, a cluster role, and a cluster role binding for the ALB Ingress Controller.

 - Create an IAM role for the ALB ingress controller and attach the role to the service account created in the previous step